 We are definitely reminded of the Riviera when we sip, but also the Jungle Bird.
 Campari’s role here is subtle, but present.
 The bitterness often associated with it is scaled way back, but you can still detect it in the finish of each sip—an effect similar to the bitter you get from grapefruit.
 It’s a wonderful drink that needs no substitutions, yet, we did improvise our garnish.
 Since we are not running a full-scale tiki bar at home, the suggestions as written seem a little outlandish, especially if you are using a canned, unsweetened pineapple juice.
 We are fresh out of umbrella picks, but we have plenty of mint.
 We do have an orchid, but we are protective of the blooms which are still slowly opening.
 So, without any fronds or fruit slices, we decided to let the mint alone cast its shadow over the ice and we aren’t sorry one bit.

 This cocktail is one that you can just roll directly into your tiki mug or a tall glass unstrained.
 We needed another half cup of crushed ice to properly fill our vessels which are vintage tiki glasses that we simply had to try with this recipe.
-These zombie-style glasses are available (at time of writing) in the Summit Sips Shop.
+These zombie-style glasses are available (SOLD) in the Summit Sips Shop.
 They feature three unique tropical designs, each with different scenes of various palms, flowers and other tropical landscape items in two-toned white and green enamel.